NixOS/rfcs/rfcs/0000-rfc-process.md

 implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Nix community and the core team.
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Nix community.

 This is the bulk of the RFC.
 Explain the design in enough detail for somebody familiar with the ecosystem to understand, and implement.
 This should get